influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.4/administration/configuration.md

 Environment variables can be set via the 'export' command in Linux (ie, "export password=mypassword").
 Using enviroment variables for sensitive information is considered a best practice.

 ## Configuration file locations

 The location of the configuration file can be set via the `--config` command line flag.

-Telegraf will also pick up all files matching the pattern `*.conf` if the `-config-directory` command line flag is used.
+When the `--config-directory` command line flag is used files ending with `.conf` in the specified directory will also be included in the Telegraf configuration.

 On most systems, the default locations are `/etc/telegraf/telegraf.conf` for the main configuration file and `/etc/telegraf/telegraf.d` for the directory of